ivanfetch/pod-time-controller/README.md

 * Acts on pods with an `addtime` annotation set to any value
 * Adds a `timestamp` annotation with the current date and time

-This is my foray into using Go for Kubernetes programming, and this project currently represents a balance of quality and proof-of-concept / "get something out the door." :)
+This is my foray into using Go for Kubernetes programming, and this project currently represents a [time boxed](https://en.wikipedia.org/wiki/Timeboxing) balance of quality and proof-of-concept / "get something out the door." :)

 So far I find the Kubernetes related Go packages are slower to learn, as there are abstractions upon abstractions, and many Go Interfaces passed between functions.
 For more details, see the "Approach" section below.